Nitrosamine impurities in medicines - Information for sponsors and manufacturers

 Sponsors should consider whether changes to the manufacturing process and/or controls applied to the API are required to mitigate the formation of nitrosamine impurities.
 For example, sponsors may include the revision of the synthetic process, raw material or drug substance/product specifications and/or in-process controls or storage conditions to ensure the quality and safety of their medicine is acceptable and that the AI is not exceeded.

-At this stage, the TGA is not requesting that sponsors provide risk assessments for the potential for nitrosamine impurities to the TGA where they do not identify a concern.
+See the TGA’s requirements for sponsors regarding nitrosamine risk assessments in prescription medicine registration submissions.
+The TGA is not requesting that sponsors provide risk assessments for the potential for nitrosamine impurities to the TGA where they do not identify a concern in existing medicine products.
 However, this information should be available if requested by the TGA.

 - For notifications of significant safety issues associated with medicine quality issues, email: firstname.lastname@example.org